 Being in a room with a bed that’s made can improve your mood, both from a visual standpoint and a psychological one.
 It not only looks better, but it can trigger a slew of positive psychological triggers—especially if you’re consistent with it.

 As a result, your overall mood will improve, which you may also start to notice as more time passes, and the longer you keep at it.
-You’ll also feel pretty darn proud of yourself, believe it or not.
+You’ll also start to feel pretty darn proud of yourself, too, believe it or not.

 5. You might actually sleep better.